A storied past.

-As time has passed and laws have changed, the Bureau's responsibilities have grown, as has the prison population.
-At the end of 1930, the agency operated 14 facilities for just over 13,000 inmates.
+As time passed and laws changed, the Bureau's responsibilities grew along with the prison population.
+By the end of 1930, the agency operated 14 facilities for just over 13,000 inmates.
+In 1932 the Bureau opened USP Lewisburg, the first penitentiary built by the newly established agency.
 By 1940, the Bureau had grown to 24 facilities with 24,360 inmates.
 Except for a few fluctuations, the number of inmates did not change significantly between 1940 and 1980, when the population was 24,252.
-The number of facilities almost doubled (from 24 to 44) as the Bureau gradually moved from operating large facilities confining inmates of many security levels to operating smaller facilities that each confined inmates with similar security needs.
+However, the number of facilities almost doubled (from 24 to 44) as the Bureau gradually moved from operating large facilities confining inmates of many security levels to operating smaller facilities that confined inmates with similar security needs.

 As a result of Federal law enforcement efforts and new legislation that dramatically altered sentencing in the Federal criminal justice system, the 1980's brought a significant increase in the number of Federal inmates.
 The Sentencing Reform Act of 1984 established determinate sentencing, abolished parole, and reduced good time; additionally, several mandatory minimum sentencing provisions were enacted in 1986, 1988, and 1990.
 From 1980 to 1989, the inmate population more than doubled, from just over 24,000 to almost 58,000, and the number of federal prisons increased to 62.
 During the 1990's, the population more than doubled again, reaching approximately 136,000 at the end of 1999 as efforts to combat illegal drugs and illegal immigration contributed to significantly increased conviction rates.
 By the end of the decade, the Bureau was operating 95 institutions.